 - Take a minimum of 40 units of required course work.
 At least 32 of the required units must be in graduate courses, including a two-quarter research seminar.
 All students are required to take a graduate course in historical methodology and reading seminars.

 - Demonstrate an ability to read one foreign language.
 Students should expect to do this in their first year since many research seminars use sources written in other languages.
-The Department considers foreign language competency a serious matter and students should be aware of this when they apply.
+The History Department considers foreign language competency a serious matter and students should be aware of this when they apply.

 - Native American

 - European (with concentration in Early Modern Europe, Modern Europe, Britain, or Russia)

 - Or M.A. students may submit a thesis instead of the portfolio, and pass an oral examination as well.